rohullah-ayoub/awslightsail-wordpress-terraform-/README.md

 Make sure that you have Terraform version **v0.11.5** installed.
 This should work with older versions of Terraform but it may not.

 In addition, make sure you have your AWS credentials setup.
 Follow the instructions at the [AWS documentation](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html).
+These credentials would have be setup in order for you to be able to run the terraform commands.

 ### Setting up state Backend resources